 Like our single reeds, Légère bassoon reeds have all the depth and warmth that elite players demand.
 Because they are made from our specially prepared synthetic material, the deliver all the advantages of a traditional Légère reed: consistency, durability and an instant response.

 Légère reeds are made from polypropylene, which is approved by the FDA for use in direct food contact applications, so our reeds are completely safe to use.
 For more information, see our Materials page.

 Légère bassoon reeds are cut from our own unique polymer on 3-axis, computer controlled precision cutting machines.
 We can also measure our reeds with extreme precision using computer controlled equipment, and this allows us to maintain very tight quality control.

 The reeds are cut in halves using our own customized profiles which are based on a mathematical description of a reed profile rather than a model or prototype.
 The halves are then bonded together again using a digitally controlled system.
 The result is a reed which is perfectly balanced in both blades, and has just the right combination of tip thickness, heart, and flexibility.

 Instructions for Playing the Légère Synthetic Bassoon Reed

 1. Basically the reed is what it is!
-Currently, we are producing reeds with a tip width of 16 mm in soft and medium strengths.
+Currently, we are producing reeds with a tip width of 16 mm in medium and medium hard strengths.
 Do not try to work the blades with your knife.
 You will only dull your knife.
 The polymer is about half the thickness of cane, is very brittle, and has its own "grain".
 The only adjustment possible is to the aperture.
 You may close the aperture by gently squeezing the blades together about 15 mm from the tip edge.
 You may also open the aperture slightly by gently squeezing on the sides with your fingers about 15 mm from the tip edge.
 Do NOT use strong force or pliers because the reed will crack.